Tip of the Week #120: Return Values are Untouchable

 by Samuel Benzaquen, ([email protected])

-Let’s suppose you have a code snippet like below, which relies on an RAII cleanup function, which seems to be working as expected:
+Let’s suppose you have this code snippet, which seems to be working as expected:

 if (!status.ok()) LOG(ERROR) << status;